Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The requirements and need to register an Assumed Business Name vary depending on the type of business structure.

-Sole proprietorships and general partnerships are the most common business structures to register for a Rhode Island DBA.
-By default, the name of a sole proprietorship and general partnership is the owner(s) legal name, but if the small business owner wants to operate under a specific name, they will need to complete the Trade Name registration.
+Sole proprietorships and general partnerships are the most common business structures for registering for a Rhode Island DBA.
+By default, the name of a sole proprietorship and general partnership is the owner(s) legal name.
+If the small business owner wants to operate under a specific name, they need to complete the Trade Name registration.

-For example, if John Smith starts a Rhode Island business repairing clocks operating under John Smith, he doesn’t need to register.
-If John decides to name his business John’s Clock Repair, then he will need to register.
+For example, if John Smith starts a Rhode Island business repairing clocks operating under his Name, he doesn’t need to register.
+However, if John decides to name his business John’s Clock Repair, he will need to register.

 What Are the Steps to Register a Trade Name in Rhode Island?